This is a question you hear often: Why don’t I have an even tan? Or…why are my tanning results different from others?

 You can see that either case neglects your legs, so you need to be mindful in choosing the ideal tanning bed.

-How to Get Tanned Legs Effectively?
+How to Tan Legs Quickly and Effectively?

 Tanning your legs close to perfection goes beyond the actual application of the tans to your skin.
 Consider the following tanning tips before, during, and after your next tanning sessions.

-#1 Prepping for Your Tanning Session
+1. Prepare for Your Tanning Session

 Whether you’re a first-timer or not, you need to prepare your skin for what it’s about to go through when you start tanning.